mark-joyce/Milestone1/README.md

 How the website looks and works on a tablet - the Blue Wave website on a tablet looks almost identical to what it looks and does on a desktop.
 The only change between them is that the cards from the services section and the portfolio section become more thin.

 How the website looks and works on a desktop - the logo and the navigation tabs are centered with a container.
 The cards in the services section are side by side with each card bigger than the one to its left, which represents the difference of the plans with more services in the 'Medium' and 'Large' plans.
-The cards of the portfolio are side by side too, and the contact forms inputs are in a col 6-6-12 formation with the 'Name' and 'Email' side by side.
+The cards of the portfolio are side by side too, and the contact forms inputs are stacked on top of each other.

 This [validator](https://validator.w3.org/#validate_by_input) was used to test my HTML and see if there was any errors.
 In my testing I found that I had to change some code such as using alt's for 3 of the images and fixing a broken div.